-EDI Parsing and Validation
+EDI Parsing and Validation Questions

-1. What is HIPAA SNIP Validation?
+1. What is HIPAA SNIP validation?

 HIPAA SNIP validation is applied to X12 EDI documents to ensure the EDI data is HIPAA-compliant.
 Each succeeding WEDI-SNIP Type 1-7 increases the strictness of data constraints.
 Support of the higher SNIP levels (SNIP Types 4-7) in an EDI solution helps to ensure robust validation and HIPAA EDI compliance checks.